-Blood lead testing is provided on both capillary and venous-drawn whole blood samples for the identification of childhood lead poisoning and occupational lead exposure.
+Blood lead testing is provided on both capillary and venous-drawn whole blood samples for the identification of childhood and occupational lead exposure.
 In addition to testing, the staff can answer questions regarding collection kits, collection procedures, result interpretation, and other issues related to lead poisoning, detection, and prevention.

 Capillary Specimen Collection

 Capillary specimens obtained via fingerstick are appropriate to collect from young children.
 A sample volume of 100 µL is requested, (2-3 drops) but analysis can be completed with lower volumes.
 Careful attention is required throughout the collection procedure to prevent environmental contamination of the specimens.
 Comprehensive and abbreviated procedures for capillary specimen collection are available from the lab.
 A kit (Kit #6) providing most of the supplies needed to collect 100 specimens is available free of charge.
 Due to the contamination risk, elevated blood lead results on capillary specimens should be confirmed using a venous specimen.